 - Approved Dissertation Topic and Proposal Form

 - Dissertation oral examination & defense

 - Determination of success or failure of defense

 - Submission of final dissertation

 Students have up to 5 years to complete candidacy and an additional 4 years to complete the dissertation.
 A student may petition the APG committee to extend the timeline.

 All students in the Ph.D. in Nursing Program are required to successfully complete a qualifying, candidacy examination (See protocol).
 Faculty reviewing the qualifying examination will systematically evaluate the student's ability to analyze, synthesize, and evaluate research and substantive knowledge in nursing.
 The successful completion of a qualifying examination permits the student to proceed to conduct dissertation research.

-To be eligible for candidacy for the dissertation, students must have completed 42 hours of required course work (excluding dissertation), have maintained a minimum grade point average (GPA) of 3.0 on a 4.0 scale in the doctoral program, have successfully completed the qualifying examination of the program.
+To be eligible for candidacy for the dissertation, students must have completed 42 hours of required course work (excluding dissertation), have received a grade no lower than a B in each doctoral course and have successfully completed the qualifying examination of the program.
 The time frame for the qualifying examination will be found in the student handbook.